This profile is also available in French here.

-The unemployment rate in the Kingdom of Eswatini remained unchanged at 26.40 percent in 2017 from 26.40 percent in 2016.
-The minimum wage rate is E531.6 (US$37.63) a month for a domestic worker, E420 (US$29.73) a month for an unskilled worker, and E600 (US$42.47) a month for a skilled worker.
-The minimum wage was revised in 2011.
+The unemployment rate in the Kingdom of Eswatini increased slightly to 22.90 percent in 2019 from 22.5 percent in 2018.
+The minimum wage rate is E531.6 (US$30.84) a month for a domestic worker, E420 (US$24.36) a month for an unskilled worker, and E600 (US$34.80) a month for a skilled worker.
+The minimum wage was last revised in 2011.
 Assuming that up to 25 percent of a person’s income can be used for housing, an individual earning a minimum wage would not be able to purchase a residential property through a mortgage.
-Standard Bank requires a mortgage applicant to earn a minimum monthly net salary of E5 000 (US$353.90).
+Standard Bank requires a mortgage applicant to earn a minimum monthly net salary of E5 000 (US$290.02).
 The maximum loan term across all the lenders is approximately 25 years.
-The SBS offers mortgages slightly below the prime rate at eight percent.
+The EBS offers mortgages slightly below the prime rate.

 Minimum Wage (2019).
 Swaziland Minimum Wage, Labor Law, and Employment Data Sheet Swaziland Minimum Wage Rate 2019. https://www.minimum-wage.org/international/swaziland (Accessed 28 August 2019).

-Under the Institutional Housing Project, the SNHB was appointed by the government to implement a phased housing programme for civil servants.
+Under the Institutional Housing Project, the EHB was appointed by the government to implement a phased housing programme for civil servants.
 Under this programme, the SNHB is required to raise finance, and construct and manage the housing units to be leased to the government.
-Phase one of the programme is divided into two stages.
-The first stage involves the construction of units for three government agencies, namely the Royal Swaziland Police (132 housing units), His Majesty’s Correctional Services (160 housing units), and the Swaziland National Fire and Emergency Service (72 housing units).
-Phase two of the programme involves developing a total of 236 housing units, ranging from two to three bedroom semi-detached housing units.
-A total of 196 housing units are allocated to Ministry of Health employees, while 40 are allocated to Swaziland Civil Aviation Authority employees.
+Phase one involves the construction of 364 units for three government agencies.
+Phase two of the programme involves developing 236 two to three bedroom semi-detached housing units to be allocated to Ministry of Health employees, and Swaziland Civil Aviation Authority employees.

 Swaziland National Housing Board (n.d.).
 The Institutional Housing Project. http://www.snhb.co.sz/index.php?option=com_content&view=article&id=223&Itemid=65 (Accessed 06 August 2019)

-The sales portfolio of the SNHB consists of properties developed by the SNHB, some of which are in Woodlands, Nkhanini, Mhobodleni and Thembelisha.
+The sales portfolio of the EHB consists of properties developed by the EHB, some of which are in Woodlands, Nkhanini, Mhobodleni and Thembelisha.
 The Mhobodleni township development has 18 plots which are each 400 square metres, and the units range from one to three bedrooms.
-The cheapest housing unit in the development is a one bedroom and one bathroom 52.83 square metre unit, with a sale price of E406 315 (US$28 759.29).
+The cheapest housing unit in the development is a one bedroom and one bathroom 52.83 square metre unit, with a sale price of E406 315 (US$23 568.16).

-The Eswatini Deeds Registry is situated under the Ministry of Natural Resources and Energy.
-It was established under Section 3 of the Deeds Registry Act No. 37 of 1968 and was situated in Pretoria, South Africa, until 25 June 1973.
-The Deeds Registry publishes quarterly performance reports.
-For the period April to June 2019, the Deeds Registry reported 296 deed transfers and 224 mortgage bond registrations.
-On average, Mbabane accounted for 25 percent of all deed transfers and 35 percent of mortgage bonds registered between April to June 2019.
-Comparatively, for the period January to March 2019, the Deeds Registry reported 286 deed transfers and 261 mortgage bond registrations.
-On average, Mbabane accounted for 25 percent of all deed transfers and 35 percent of mortgage bonds registered between January to March 2019.
+The Eswatini Deeds Registry is situated under the Ministry of Natural Resources and Energy and was established under Section 3 of the Deeds Registry Act No. 37 of 1968.
+For the period October to December 2019, the Deeds Registry’s quarterly performance reports shows there were 230 deed transfers and 253 mortgage bond registrations.
+Comparatively, for the period July to September 2019, 364 deed transfers and 367 mortgage bond registrations were recorded.
+On average, Mbabane accounted for 25 percent of all deed transfers and 35 percent of mortgage bonds registered between July to September 2019.

 African Union for Housing Finance (n.d.).
 AUHF Member Profile: Swaziland National Housing Board. http://www.auhf.co.za/wordpress/assets/Swaziland-National-Housing-Board.pdf (Accessed 16 August 2019) Pg.
 2.

-Email correspondence with Siphesihle Jele, Swaziland National Housing Board, 21 August 2019.
+Email correspondence with Siphesihle Jele, Eswatini Housing Board, 21 August 2019.